luminide/docs/docs/source/docs/early-ranking.md

 …
 ```

 In this case, “iter” refers to the index of a minibatch within an epoch.
-The “val_loss” value may be left blank for many minibatches, but should be computed at regular intervals as shown in the train_epoch() function inside [train.py](https://github.com/luminide/example-generic/blob/main/train.py).
+The “val_loss” value may be left blank for many minibatches, but should be computed at regular intervals as shown in the <kbd>train_epoch()</kbd> function inside <kbd>[train.py](https://github.com/luminide/example-generic/blob/main/train.py)</kbd>.